 What to See

-One of the grandest attractions in Daegu is the Buddha made out of stone: Gatbawi.
+Palgonsan park, one of the grandest attractions in Daegu is the Buddha made out of stone: Gatbawi.
 Gatbawi is about 13 feet tall and sits on Palgongsan Mountain.
 Legend says that Gatbawi offers visitors one wish they desire!
 Gatbawi isn’t the only attraction on Palgongsan.
 There are multiple hiking trails on the mountain that offer visitors a chance to not only exercise but also experience the deep roots of Confucianism in Korea.

 Those looking for a more modern twist can visit the famous Seomun Market, one of the largest traditional street markets in Korea.
-This market was first created during the Joseon Era and visitors can select from a wide range of items ranging from traditional Korean fabrics to dried seafood.
+This market was first created during the Joseon Era and visitors can select from a wide range of items ranging from traditional Korean fabrics to street food and dried seafood.

 What to See